csexton/viceroy/README.md

 # Viceroy - Vim Configuration Framework

-Viceroy is a starter kit for the <a href="http://www.vim.org/">Vim text editor</a>.
+Viceroy is a starter kit for the [Vim text editor](http://www.vim.org/).
 It is a set of vim scripts that help programmers get the most out of vim with common options that advanced vim users would set.

 Viceroy is not a crutch that experienced vim users would get annoyed at.
 It is opinionated, but tries to follow best practices of the community.
 The goal is to have a solid set a defaults with an easy way to customize.